xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Referrer_Policy($string)`

-Returns a directive, or `null` if the field value is invalid.
+Returns a directive, or `null` if the field value is malformed.

 ### `HTTPHeader::Retry_After($string = null)`

-Returns a DateTimeImmutable object, or a non-negative integer representing the delay in seconds, or `null` if the field value is invalid.
+Returns a DateTimeImmutable object, or a non-negative integer representing the delay in seconds, or `null` if the field value is malformed.

 ### `HTTPHeader::RTT($string = null)`

-Returns a non-negative integer representing the approximate round trip time in milliseconds, or `null` if the field value is invalid.
+Returns a non-negative integer representing the approximate round trip time in milliseconds, or `null` if the field value is malformed.

 ### `HTTPHeader::Save_Data($string = null)`